Canon 1200D vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1200D was succeeded by the Canon 1300D.
+Both the 1200D and the SL have been discontinued, but can regularly be found used on eBay.
+The 1200D was replaced by the Canon 1300D, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1200D or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More compact: Is smaller (130x100mm vs 147x104mm) and thus needs less room in the bag.